 Resources to Address a Workplace Concern

 Stanford University offers a wide variety of resources to help employees understand the policies and procedures at Stanford and to address questions or resolve issues that may influence their experience at Stanford, including informal and formal review processes.

 Ethics and Compliance Helpline

-All employees are able to confidentially report concerns about conflicts of interest, environmental health and safety concerns, sexual harassment, theft or fraud, accounting irregularities, athletics compliance, violations of law, contract or university policy by calling the Ethics and Compliance Helpline.
+All employees are able to confidentially or anonymously report concerns about conflicts of interest, environmental health and safety concerns, sexual harassment, theft or fraud, accounting irregularities, athletics compliance, violations of law, contract or university policy by contacting the Ethics and Compliance Helpline.

-Veteran and Disability Designation and Race and Identity Self-Identification in Axess
+Veteran and Disability Designation and Race and Ethnicity Self-Identification in Axess

 To create an inclusive, accessible, diverse and equitable university, Stanford requests employees designate their veteran and disability status, as well as their race and ethnicity information.
 Log into Axess>Employee Center>Personal Information section to click the applicable links to submit or update your Veteran and Disability or Race and Ethnicity information.

 State law (Connelly Act) requires employers to notify employees of known asbestos-containing construction materials located in buildings constructed prior to 1981.
 This notification is provided to new Stanford employees and distributed to all employees on an annual basis.

 Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act (Clery Act)